waseemh/binoculars/README.md

 - resourceManager:
 - executor:
 - handler:
-- absorbFailures: If set to true, comparison mismatch failures will not throw an AssertionError.
+- absorbFailures: If set to true, comparison mismatch will not fail the test (will not throw an AssertionError)
 - reporter:

 ##Reporting
 Bincoulars produces a detailed report of all comparisons.
-Reports will be generated in
+Reports will be generated in these cases:

+- A mismatch occurs when comparing a specific element and 'absorbFailures' flag is set to false (by default)
+- When comparing all elements at once (by invoking compareAll())
+- By directly invoking generateReports() - Note that this operation will override existing reports when called multiple times during test.